 An agricultural revolution

-Hand in Hand’s projects train farming entrepreneurs, 80% of whom are women, on a range of farming techniques.
-These techniques include:
+We train farmers, 80% of whom are women, on a range of regenerative and farming techniques, including:

-- Planting a range of trees, perennial plants and crops to ensure vegetation stays in the ground year-round, pulling CO2 from the air and storing it as carbon in the soil
+– Planting trees and crops to keep vegetation in the ground and ‘no till’ farming – which pulls carbon from the air and stores it safely in the soil

-- Reducing reliance on expensive synthetic fertilisers by creating natural alternatives such as composting and well managed grazing
+– Reducing reliance on expensive fertilizers through natural alternatives such as composting and well managed grazing

 “Our vision is of an agricultural system which benefits the planet instead of harming it, lifts farmers out of poverty and revitalises rural economies.”